liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/insights-on-sharepoint-agents.md

 ## SharePoint Agent Insights report in SharePoint PowerShell Module

-You can generate and manage SharePoint Agent Insights report using SharePoint Online Management Shell.
+You can generate and manage SharePoint agent Insights report using SharePoint Online Management Shell.

-1. [Download](https://www.microsoft.com/download/details.aspx?id=35588) and install the latest version of SharePoint Online Management Shell.
+1. If you haven't, [download](https://www.microsoft.com/download/details.aspx?id=35588) and install the latest version of SharePoint Online Management Shell.
 2. Connect to SharePoint Online as at least a [SharePoint administrator](/sharepoint/sharepoint-admin-role) in Microsoft 365.
 For more information, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).
 3. To generate and view these reports, ensure the organization has the SharePoint Advanced Management add-on SKU or Microsoft 365 Copilot license.

-With permissions of at least a SharePoint administrator, you can generate and view the insights using the following commands:
+With permissions of at least a SharePoint administrator, you can generate and view the insights report using the following commands:

 1. To generate report for a one-day default report duration, run the command:

 `Start-SPOCopilotAgentInsightsReport`

-2. To generate a report for any other duration (1, 7, 14 or 28 days), run the command:
+2. To generate a report for any other duration (7, 14 or 28 days), run the command:

 `Start-SPOCopilotAgentInsightsReport -ReportPeriodInDays`